 Teacher Licensure

-Applicants holding baccalaureate degrees who wish to pursue teacher licensure will be considered transfer students for admissions purposes.
-(Those who wish to take college courses to renew their licensure may be admitted to the university as non-degree students.)
-Applicants must have a 2.7 minimum cumulative grade-point average in their baccalaureate degree in order to be considered for the teacher licensure program.
+Post-Baccalaureate teacher licensure applicants must have a 2.7 minimum cumulative grade point average in their baccalaureate degree in order to be considered for the teacher licensure program.
+Those who wish to take college courses to renew their licensure may be admitted to the university as non-degree students.
 It is recommended that prospective students interested in teacher licensure contact UNC Asheville’s Department of Education at 828.251.6304.

 Complete your Residency Determination